Using a Simatic PLC as IO controller¶

 Connect to the Siemens PLC directly via an Ethernet cable to your laptop.
 For the Simatic S7-1200 PLC you can use any of the two X1 RJ45 connectors.
 Your laptop should have a manual IP address in the same subnet range as the PLC (first three groups in IP address should be the same).
 Changing the subnet mask size does not seems to have an impact.

 In the project view, in the left menu select the PLC and the subitem “Device configuration”.
 In the “Properties” tab, use the “General” sub-tab.
 Select “PROFINET interface [X1]” and “Ethernet addresses”.
 Enter the IP address 192.168.0.100 for the PLC.
 The subnet mask should be 255.255.255.0 and subnet “PN/IE_1”.
 Right-click the icon of the PLC, and select “Go online”.
 Use type of interface “PN/IE”, your Ethernet network card and “Direct at slot 1 X1”.
 Select “Show accessible devices” in the dropdown.
 Click “Start search”.
-The table should be updated with “Device type” = “CPU 1215C …“‘if the connection is OK.
+The table should be updated with “Device type” = “CPU 1215C…” if the connection is OK.

 To enter the IP-address of the IO-device, go to “Device view” for the IO-device and click the IO-device icon. in the “Properties” tab, select the “General” sub-tab.
 Select “PROFINET interface [X1]” and “Ethernet addresses”.
 Enter the IP address 192.168.0.50 for the IO-device.

 Add modules to IO-device¶

 In the device view, select the “rt-labs-dev” device (by using the dropdown).
 Add a module to the “Device overview” tab.
 That is done by dragging a module from the “Hardware catalog”, which is located to the right of screen.
 The modules are found in “Other field devices” > Profinet IO > I/O > rt-labs > rt-labs dev > Module.
 Drop the module in the correct slot row in the “Device overview table”.
 For the tutorial use a “DIO 8xLogicLevel” module in slot 1.
 Only modules that fit in the respective slot seems to stick.